 I created this blog to enlighten, educate, and entertain fellow physicians and other people who may have similar circumstances (high income, late start, educational debt, etc…).
 My aim is to help those who want to help themselves and share some unique insights from the perspective of a practicing physician.
 I hope to leave you informed and inspired to look at life a little differently than you might have before.

 Personal finance will be prominently featured in my writings on this blog.
-Being a physician, I will also discuss some physician-specific issues, such as physician burnout.
+Being a physician, I will also discuss some physician-specific issues on occasion.
 You can also expect to find some stories and perspectives that are personal, or as personal as you can get from an anonymous writer.

 You will see ads on the site.
-One of my goals is to build up a sizeable donor advised fund, and half of all revenue from this site will be diverted to the cause.
+One of my goals is to build up a sizable donor advised fund, and half of all revenue from this site will be diverted to charitable causes.
+The site sponsors help me with this purpose.

 Thank you for your interest, your support, and for helping me realize the site’s charitable mission.
 If you like what you see, consider joining the e-mail list to receive notification of new posts and quarterly progress notes from me.